redis-developer/redis-streams-hotel-jobs/README.md

 * Git (to clone the repository from GitHub).
 * Python 3 (to run the Producer component).
 I've tested this on Python 3.9, but it should work with Python 3.8 or higher.
 * Node.js (to run the Consumer component).
 I've tested this with Node.js version 16, but it should work with Node.js version 14.8 or higher.
+* A modern web browser (Google Chrome, Mozilla Firefox, Apple Safari).
+I've tested this workshop using Google Chrome for macOS on macOS Monterey.

 ### Clone this Repository from GitHub